aurelianocyp/GtsTalkNeRF/Readme.md

 ```

 ## Acknowledgement & License
-The code is partially borrowed from [StyleAvatar](https://github.com/LizhenWangT/StyleAvatar)， [metrical-tracker](https://github.com/Zielon/metrical-tracker) 和 [RAD-NeRF](https://github.com/ashawkey/RAD-NeRF).
+The code is partially borrowed from [StyleAvatar](https://github.com/LizhenWangT/StyleAvatar), [metrical-tracker](https://github.com/Zielon/metrical-tracker) and [RAD-NeRF](https://github.com/ashawkey/RAD-NeRF).
 And many thanks to the volunteers participated in data collection.
 Our License can be found in [LICENSE](./LICENSE).
 Thanks to the authors of these open source libraries.